Alinoureddine1/Minerva/README.md

 # Features:
 * Built from scratch using html, CSS, vanilla javascript and React.
 * Used supabase to handle storing the data and created simple authorization protocol.
-* Deployed publicly on netify.
+* Deployed publicly on netlify.

 # https://minervaa.netlify.app/